India–Pakistan war of 1965: Ceasefire

 On 20 September, the United Nations Security Council unanimously passed a resolution, which noted that its previous two resolutions went "unheeded" and now "demanded" an unconditional ceasefire from both nations within 48 hours.

 India immediately accepted, (Note: India accepted unconditional ceasefire in principle as early as 14 September.) while Pakistan accepted it on 23 September, with some notable dramatics.

 India and Pakistan accused each other of ceasefire violations; India charged Pakistan with 585 violations in 34 days, while Pakistan countered with accusations of 450 incidents by India.
 In addition to the expected exchange of small arms and artillery fire, India reported that Pakistan used the ceasefire to capture the Indian village of Chananwalla in the Fazilka sector.
 This village was recaptured by Indian troops on 25 December.
 On 10 October, a B-57 Canberra on loan to the PAF was damaged by three SA-2 missiles fired from the IAF base at Ambala.
 A Pakistani Army Auster AOP was shot down on 16 December, killing one Pakistani army captain; on 2 February 1967, an AOP was shot down by IAF Hawker Hunters.

-The ceasefire remained in effect until the start of the Indo-Pakistani war of 1971.
+The ceasefire remained in effect until the start of the India–Pakistan war of 1971.